keisersoze/matrix_cpp/README.md

         it is a vector (a matrix with r rows and 1 column) accessing elements of the decorated matrix which are on diagonal positions; note that its rows are the minimum between rows and columns of the decorated matrix.

 * `diagonal_matrix_impl <E>`
-        the decoration class for the unmodifyable matrix which returns 0's on non-diagonal positions;
+        the decoration class for the unmodifiable matrix which returns 0's on non-diagonal positions;
         it override accessors returning the 0 element of the type `<E>` in the non-diagonal positions.

 * `submatrix_matrix_impl <E>`